boots-edu/textbook/source/original/week2.md

 While you have seen for loops in Python\, they are somewhat different in typescript\, and there are a couple of different versions\.

-Let’s start with the simplest form\.
+Let's start with the simplest form\.

 <span style="color:#FF0000">Evaluates to a </span>  <span style="color:#FF0000">boolean</span>